Garcia v. Google, Inc.: International reaction to Innocence of Muslims

 Ultimately, Youssef used the footage from Desert Warrior to create the controversial anti-Islamic film, Innocence of Muslims.
 He added the anti-Islamic content to the film by dubbing over the actors' lines without their knowledge.
 In particular, Youssef had partially dubbed one of Garcia's lines in order to have her character ask, "Is your Mohammed a child molester?"
-Innocence of Muslims screened at the Vine Theater in Los Angeles, California and was uploaded to YouTube on July 1.
-By September 2012, Youssef had translated the film into Arabic and drew the attention of the Arabic-speaking world.
+Innocence of Muslims screened at the Vine Theater in Los Angeles, California and was uploaded to YouTube on July 1, 2012.
+By September, Youssef had translated the film into Arabic and drew the attention of the Arabic-speaking world.

 An Egyptian cleric issued a fatwa, condemning all involved with the film to death.
 On September 11, 2012, a series of protests began in response to a YouTube trailer for Innocence of Muslims.
 While the protests began at the diplomatic mission in Cairo, Egypt, unrest quickly spread to several other countries with significant Muslim populations, including Yemen, Greece, Sudan, Tunisia, India, Indonesia, and Pakistan.
 Garcia herself received death threats due to her involvement with the film.

 Lawsuit

 District Court

 Garcia asked Google to take down the film from YouTube on eight occasions pursuant to the Digital Millennium Copyright Act.
-After Google declined, Garcia sued the company in federal district court in California.
+After Google declined, Garcia sued the company on September 26, 2012, in federal district court in California.
 She claimed that the film's continued existence on YouTube violated her copyright interest in her performance in the film.
 She applied to the court for a temporary restraining order to force Google to take down the film.

 The district court treated Garcia's application for a temporary restraining order as an application for a preliminary injunction.
 To succeed on a claim for preliminary injunction, Garcia had to show four factors: a likelihood that she would succeed on the merits of the copyright claim, the likelihood that irreparable harm will result if the court does not grant the injunction, and the balance of the equity to the parties and the public interest in granting or denying relief.
 The court denied the application "because Garcia had delayed in bringing the action, had failed to demonstrate 'that the requested preliminary relief would prevent any alleged harm' and was unlikely to succeed on the merits because she'd granted Youssef an implied license to use her performance in the film."